mieweb/docs/content/functions/task-management/fast-task-templates.md

 Users who do not have tasking view security permission will not show up as a user choice to assign to.
 {{% /note %}}

 * Forward Fast Task: Typically this is left as None, but a different fast task template can be selected here to utilize when forwarding the current fast task to someone.
 The other fast task template indicated here, would be sent on a forward.
 The other task template indicated here, could be set up with different info, notes and different assignees.
-For example: Perhaps you have a fast task called Jones Phone and when the nurse sends it to Dr. Jones for him to answer the question, when he hits reply she does not want this fast task Jones Phone to always come back to her, she would rather it come back to the Nurses department so anyone in the Nurses Department can finish it (in case she is gone, etc.)
+For example: Perhaps you have a fast task called Jones Phone and when the nurse sends it to Dr. Jones for him to answer the question, when he hits reply she does not want this fast task Jones Phone to always come back to her, she would rather it come back to the Nurses department so anyone in the Nurses Department can finish it (in case he/she is gone, etc.)

 When done entering the fast task template to the system, click the Save button.
 A confirmation message at the top of the screen will say Successfully inserted Fast Task.
 The Fast Task has now been saved to the system and is now a fast task option to use.